-The gross domestic product of Israel expanded an annualized 3.1 percent in the three months to December of 2018, following an upwardly revised 2.8 percent advance in the previous period and above earlier estimates of 3 percent, final estimates showed.
-Private consumption (6.1 percent from 3.2 percent in Q3) advanced faster and fixed capital formation (10.4 percent from -6.6 percent) rebounded sharply.
-On the other hand, government expenditure (0.8 percent from 8.2 percent) increased at a softer pace.
-Meanwhile, net foreign demand contributed negatively to growth, as exports fell 4.2 percent (from 15.1 percent in Q3) and imports surged 10.9 percent (from -2.2 percent in Q3).
-On a quarterly basis, GDP advanced 0.8 percent, higher than preliminary estimates of 0.7 percent and following a 0.7 percent expansion in the third quarter.
-Considering 2018, the economy grew 3.3 percent, slowing from a 3.5 percent gain in 2017 and matching earlier estimates.
-GDP Growth Annualized in Israel averaged 3.85 percent from 1995 until 2018, reaching an all time high of 18.10 percent in the second quarter of 1999 and a record low of -4.10 percent in the first quarter of 2001.
+The gross domestic product in Israel expanded an annualized 1 percent in the second quarter of 2019, slowing from a downwardly revised 4.6 percent advance in the previous three-month period and in line with preliminary estimates, second estimates showed.
+It was the lowest growth rate since the first quarter of 2017, as both consumer spending (-1.1 percent vs 6 percent in Q1) and fixed investment (-8 percent vs 9.1 percent) fell.
+Meantime, government consumption rebounded (11.6 percent vs -2.1 percent) and net foreign demand contributed positively to growth, as exports rose 5.3 percent (vs 12.1 percent) and imports went up at a softer 3.4 percent (vs 4 percent).
+On a quarterly basis, the economy grew 0.3 percent, easing from a downwardly revised 1.1 percent expansion in Q1.
+GDP Growth Annualized in Israel averaged 3.81 percent from 1995 until 2019, reaching an all time high of 18.10 percent in the second quarter of 1999 and a record low of -4.20 percent in the first quarter of 2001.

 GDP Growth Annualized in Israel is expected to be 3.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate GDP Growth Annualized in Israel to stand at 3.40 in 12 months time.
 In the long-term, the Israel GDP Growth Annualized is projected to trend around 3.60 percent in 2020, according to our econometric models.